 Official Launch of StrongMinds Uganda in Iganga

-On March 23, 2017, the StrongMinds Uganda (SMU) team officially launched its efforts in Iganga town, which is in the Eastern Region of the country.
+On March 23, 2017, the StrongMinds Uganda (SMU) team officially launched its efforts in Iganga District, which is in the Eastern Region of the country.
 The festive event began with a marching band travelling throughout the heavily populated areas with SMU staff and patients marching behind the band.
 The parade finished and a crowd gathered on the local community grounds where the function was to be held.

 More than 1,000 people were in attendance, including many district government officials, which included: District Internal Security Officer, Local Council Chairman, Five (V), District Community Development Officer, Assistant Chief Administrative Officer, Local Council 3 Sub County Leader, Community Development Officer and Village Health Teams.